Alan Garber: Private corporation board memberships

 In October 2019, The Harvard Crimson reported that SEC filings record that since being appointed as Harvard's provost in 2011, Garber earned more than $2.7 million by serving on the boards of directors for two pharmaceutical companies, Exelixis and Vertex Pharmaceuticals.
 Garber responded that he had thoroughly disclosed his industry affiliations in conflict of interest forms for the university, and the companies indicated that his compensation was normal for board members.

 2024 commencement

-The Harvard administration drew criticism for preventing 13 undergraduates from collecting their diplomas at the May 2024 commencement ceremony as a consequence of their participation in pro-Palestinian protests.
-Nearly 500 Harvard faculty and students criticized the sanctions as disproportionate, unprecedented, and designed to stifle open discourse, while others identified the action as an example of an "Exception" to free speech.
-The decision was initially overturned by 115 faculty members of the Faculty of Arts and Sciences, but ultimately was reinstated by the Harvard Corporation in May 2025.
+The Harvard administration drew criticism for preventing 13 undergraduates from collecting their diplomas at the May 2024 commencement ceremony as a consequence of their participation in pro-Palestine protests.
+Nearly 500 Harvard faculty and students criticized the sanctions and others identified the action as an example of an "Exception" to free speech.
+The decision was initially overturned by 115 faculty members of the Faculty of Arts and Sciences, but was reinstated by the Harvard Corporation later that week in May 2025.